cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 }
 ```

-And in `tx.proto` a Message service is added:
+In `tx.proto` a Message service is added:

 ```diff
 // Msg defines the Msg service. service Msg {